Moving From Monolithic To Microservice Architecture: A Case Study

 • GrowthHackers Projects, to quote GrowthHackers themselves, is "a purpose-driven software to help teams achieve their growth objectives" and "to support fast paced growth teams in a rapidly changing environment."
 Here's a short and engaging promo video about it.

-Moving to Ruby on Rails
+Moving to microservices and Ruby on Rails

 We had the task of supporting the already popular Community website.
 When it came to new functionality and scalability, the limitations of a WordPress-based blog became evident.
 A redesign was necessary as well.
 Our primary goal was to overcome this technological dead end.
-Our first forward-looking suggestion concerned rebuilding Community with Ruby on Rails.
+Our first forward-looking suggestion concerned decomposing monolith to microservices and rebuilding Community with Ruby on Rails.
 It would unify all the elements of the entire system, free it from technological limitations and provide all the speed and capabilities RoR is renowned for.
 The only potential issue lay in performance; however, we suggested optimization of interactions with smart caching and use of Redis.
 This solution was approved, and easy data migration ensured smooth transition to a flexible architecture based on microservices.

 The initial problem of distributed tasks between teams was simply solved by splitting responsibility for different microservices between teams.
 We synced and parallelized our efforts, keeping up with the pace of updates and standardizing all processes.
 Tools like Jira and HipChat were quite helpful.
 Quality Assurance was correspondingly active: like, regression testing in the morning and release in the evening.
 Quite soon it was clear that MobiDev was exactly the right kind of software partner that our Clients had looked for.